hed-standard/hed-specification/docs/source/03_HED_formats.md

 See appendix [**A.1.1.
 Unit classes and units**](./Appendix_A.md#a11-unit-classes-and-units) for additional details and a listing.

-**Units are not case-sensitive, but unit symbols maintain their case.**
+**Units names are case-insensitive and should not contain blanks.
-Unit class names are insensitive, but must contain only valid `name` characters.
+Unit symbols MUST maintain their case.**
-Unit names should not contain blanks.
+Unit class names are case-insensitive, but MUST contain only valid `name` characters.
 If other characters appear, a [**SCHEMA_CHARACTER_INVALID**](./Appendix_B.md#schema_character_invalid) error occurs.

 #### 3.1.2.5.
 Unit modifiers